The final three years of secondary studies at TFS, from Grades 10 to 12 (Levels III to V), are dedicated to the Lycée curriculum.

 The IB Diploma provides an exceptional foundation for entering university.
 Indeed, since the program exceeds the requirements of a secondary school diploma, TFS students often have the opportunity for advanced placement in courses at university.

-Being part of the IB Diploma program also means fulfilling the Creativity, Action and Service (CAS) components.
-The CAS program requires students to be involved in creative pursuits, physical activities and community service over the two IB Diploma years.
+Being part of the IB Diploma Program also means fulfilling the Creativity, Action and Service (CAS) components.
+The CAS program requires students to be involved in creative pursuits, physical activities and community service over the two Diploma years.
 As well, students undertake a research paper called the Extended Essay and take the unique Theory of Knowledge course.

-Concurrently, students also meet the requirements of the Ontario Secondary School Diploma (OSSD) program, and are awarded the OSSD as well as the IB Diploma when they graduate.
+Concurrently, students meet the requirements of the Ontario Secondary School Diploma (OSSD) program, and are awarded the OSSD as well as the IB Diploma when they graduate.